 About Naturopathic Medicine

-Naturopathic medicine has six basic principles that serve as a foundation for all naturopathic care.
+Naturopathic medicine is guided by six basic principles that serve as a foundation for all naturopathic care.

 The Healing Power of Nature (Vis Medicatrix Nature)